ogrodnikm/reversion-function/README.md

 Compatible with Visual Studio 2017 and CMake.

+Solution has been generalized to provide support for number of possible input containers and string types as depicted in unittest/reversion_function_impl_test.cpp

+Source directory structur:
 * external/ contains provided headers, along with one new, used mostly in prototype and tests
 * prototype/ contains binary target with various options of implementation
 * src/ contains ready solution
 * unittest/ contains unit tests (GTest)

-Solution has been generalized to provide support for number of possible input containers and string types as depicted in unittest/reversion_function_impl_test.cpp
+Install directory structure:
+* bin/ contains prototype binary
+* include/ contains library includes
+* lib/ contains library
+* test/ contains unit tests